mintheinkhinemtk/Splunk_BOTS_Labs/Splunk_BOTSV2/README.md

 <img width="1847" height="437" alt="image" src="https://github.com/user-attachments/assets/ea0ddbca-f7c5-4597-b10c-f24f16a7a1e5" />

-Found the machine generated usernames with 'elude.in' domain by seeing its username pattern.
+Found the machine generated usernames with `elude.in` domain by seeing its username pattern.
 They are were clearly shown as generated from a tool or script.

 Checked the malicious domain again by using ut_shannon macro to see the entropy value of the usernames by the domain.